nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Most of these samples should run on the nRF5340 PDK, but not all have been thoroughly tested.
 Samples that use non-standard features of the Bluetooth Low Energy controller, like the :ref:`ble_llpm` sample, are not supported.

-..
 Some samples require configuration adjustments to the :ref:`zephyr:bluetooth-hci-rpmsg-sample` sample as described in the `Network sample`_ section.

-Some samples require configuration adjustments to the network sample as described in the `Network sample`_ section.

 These samples must be programmed to the application core, in the secure domain.